-A detailed study of tailings related risks and risk reduction measures was completed in September 2023 to ensure that the risks associated with Sept-Îles - Tailings are effectively managed to a level that is as low as reasonably practicable (ALARP), and to ensure that all reasonable steps have been taken to reduce both the likelihood and consequences of a tailings facility failure.
+A detailed study of tailings related risks for Mount Rosser - RDA was completed in April 2025.
+Risk reduction measures have been identified to ensure that the risks associated with the tailings facility are effectively managed to a level as low as reasonably practicable (ALARP) and to ensure that all reasonable steps have been taken to reduce both the likelihood and consequences of a tailings facility failure.
+These measures are part of the long-term engineering works currently underway at the site.